thebigfilecom/thebigfile-com-dev/submodules/internetidentity/README.md

 ### Architecture Overview

-Internet Identity is an authentication service for the [Internet Computer][ic].
-All programs on the Internet Computer are Wasm modules, or canisters (canister smart contracts).
+Internet Identity is an authentication service for the [BigFile][ic].
+All programs on the BigFile are Wasm modules, or canisters (canister smart contracts).

 ![Architecture](./ii-architecture.png) <!-- this is an excalidraw.com image, source is ii-architecture.excalidraw -->